chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/simple-component.md

 - `title` – a string describing the task
 - `state` - which list is the task currently in, and is it checked off?

 As we start to build `Task`, we first write our test states that correspond to the different types of tasks sketched above.
-Then we use Storybook to create the component in isolation using mocked data.
-We’ll manually test the component’s appearance given each state as we go.
+Then we use Storybook to build the component in isolation using mocked data.
+We’ll “visual test” the component’s appearance given each state as we go.

 ## Get set up

-First, let’s create the task component and its accompanying story file: `src/components/Task.vue` and `src/components/Task.stories.js`.
+First, let’s create the task component and its accompanying story file: `src/components/Task.vue` and `src/components/Task.stories.ts`.

 We’ll begin with a baseline implementation of the `Task`, simply taking in the attributes we know we’ll need and the two actions you can take on a task (to move it between lists):